Last updated on June 7th, 2018 at 03:03 pm

 You have to realize it was quite difficult to actually turn this into a recipe, because as long as I’ve made this and my mom has made this, we always just boiled some potatoes, about 8 potatoes or so, a few large carrots, 2 turkey breasts or one big piece of beef if making it with beef, 1 or 2 cans of peas and a jar of pickles.
 I know, it probably sounds weird, but we always just did it by tasting it.
 My mom always said that the quantities for the ingredients should be somewhat equal, but one thing to keep in mind is that you want to make sure you use enough pickles.
 Also we always always soak the the peas and pickles on paper towels so most juice comes out of them.
 We also always shape it nicely with the back of a knife in a bowl and then top it with mayonnaise.
 I know you’re thinking holy calories, but hey’s it’s for the holidays, what isn’t loaded with calories?

 I didn’t do this here, but sometimes we decorate the salad by making pretty flowers out of roasted peppers, pickles and boiled eggs, but who’s got time for that.
 I’m lucky if I add the mayo.
 The salad is quite easy to make really, boil some potatoes, carrots and meat then chop your heart out.
 We then mix it all together with mayo and mustard, yeah I told you it was weird, but trust me, it’s really really good!
 So why not try something different for your New Year’s this year?

-- 2 lbs beef or turkey white or dark
+- 2 lbs beef or turkey, white or dark meat

 - 2 lbs potatoes peeled